F5Networks/f5-aws-cloudformation/experimental/standalone/1nic/readme.md

 ## Prerequisites
 The following are prerequisites for the F5 single NIC CFT:
-  - AWS VPC with one subnet
+  - An AWS VPC with one subnet
-  - AWS security group that allows port 22 for SSH access to BIG-IP VE
+  - An AWS security group that allows port 22 for SSH access to BIG-IP VE
+  - The AWS security group should include the GUI port you specify in the CFT (8443 by default) for BIG-IP access.
+It should also include any port required to access your application virtual server.
+The default virtual server port created by the template is 80.
   - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)

+## Supported instance types and hypervisors
+For a list of supported AWS instance types for this solutions, see the **Amazon EC2 instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-amazon-ec2-12-0-0/1.html
+For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and AWS, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

 ## Installation